Gamagu/programm_Tracker/README.md

 ```

-Than run main.py and just wait... if the ui gets closed the programm will exit.
+Then run main.py and just wait... if the UI gets closed the program will exit.